 With that in mind, there are three types of heating methods: combustion, convection, and conduction.
 Some deliver potentially carcinogenic hits, while others deliver smooth drags.
 With each method having its own drawback and advantages, it’s up to you to decide which you prefer.
 For the purpose of this article, we will be taking a look at the convection vaporizers in comparison to the conduction vaporizer.

-So without any further ado, let’s take a closer look at some of the best conduction and convection vaporizers.
+Anyway, without any further ado, let’s take a closer look at some of the best conduction and convection vaporizers on the current market for both 2019 and beyond.

 - The Plenty by Storz & Bickel